-While Instagram and Facebook are the go-to social media platforms when marketing music, you should also promote your music on LinkedIn.
+Online music promotion: While Instagram and Facebook are the go-to social media platforms when marketing music, you should also learn how to develop your online music promotion on LinkedIn.
 When most people think of LinkedIn, they picture the profiles of Fortune 500 CEOs and suit-clad professionals discussing career opportunities.
 However, that’s far from the reality of LinkedIn.

 LinkedIn is an excellent resource for musicians because it allows you to connect with people in the music industry.
 You can build lasting, professional relationships through this platform.
 And you could find people to help you with an album launch or your next tour.
 By creating projects on your profile and messaging connections, you can derive significant value from LinkedIn.